 The Daily Sparkle fosters connection on so many levels, helping staff to start speaking to one another as well as to residents.

-The Sparkles provide topics of common interest to several residents, thus facilitating new friendships.
+The newspaper articles and resource packs provide topics of common interest to several residents, thus facilitating new friendships.
 They also trigger precious personal memories that help individuals retain their sense of identity.

 A familiar friend

 For residents with dementia